ninjasaysherro/Landing-Page/README.md

 -Begin styling for second section
 -Edit index file and removed divs as project progresses

-1/21/2022 - 4:42pm-6:30pm
+1/21/2022 - 4:42pm-5:30pm
--Finish third section of landing page
+-Add styling of third section of landing page
--Edit to html doc as needed
+-Edit index as needed, adding/removing divs and moving divs as needed -Add styling to fourth section of landing page
+-Add styling to footer section of landing page -Complete Landing Page project